godotengine/godot-docs/classes/class_viewport.rst

 | *Getter*  | get_scaling_3d_scale()      |
 +-----------+-----------------------------+

 Scales the 3D render buffer based on the viewport size uses an image filter specified in :ref:`ProjectSettings.rendering/scaling_3d/mode<class_ProjectSettings_property_rendering/scaling_3d/mode>` to scale the output image to the full viewport size.
 Values lower than ``1.0`` can be used to speed up 3D rendering at the cost of quality (undersampling).
 Values greater than ``1.0`` are only valid for bilinear mode and can be used to improve 3D rendering quality at a high performance cost (supersampling).
-See also :ref:`ProjectSettings.rendering/anti_aliasing/quality/msaa<class_ProjectSettings_property_rendering/anti_aliasing/quality/msaa>` for multi-sample antialiasing, which is significantly cheaper but only smoothens the edges of polygons.
+See also :ref:`ProjectSettings.rendering/anti_aliasing/quality/msaa_3d<class_ProjectSettings_property_rendering/anti_aliasing/quality/msaa_3d>` for multi-sample antialiasing, which is significantly cheaper but only smooths the edges of polygons.

 When using FSR upscaling, AMD recommends exposing the following values as preset options to users "Ultra Quality: 0.77", "Quality: 0.67", "Balanced: 0.59", "Performance: 0.5" instead of exposing the entire scale.